bliss-framework/web/docs/learning-guidelines/recommended-path.md

 - then look at Bootstrap HTML/CSS framework
     - it will help you get nice websites up and running in no time
 - continue to [Svelte.dev](https://svelte.dev/examples/hello-world){:target="_blank"}, which gives you an opportunity to make web applications more alive

+## Infrastructure skills

+- learn at least basics of DNS